amd/aocl-data-analytics/doc/nonlinear_models/nldf_intro.rst

 **Verifying derivatives**

-One of the most common problems while trying to train a model is having wrong derivatives.
+One of the most common problems while trying to train a model is having incorrect derivatives.
 Writing the derivative call-back function is error-prone and to address this, a **derivative checker** can be activated (set option ``'Check derivatives'`` to ``'yes'``) for checking the derivatives provided by the call-back.
 The checker produces a table similar to